Ida Jenshus

-Ida Gjølga Jenshus (born April 25, 1987) is a country artist from Steinkjer in Norway.
+Ida Gjølga Jenshus (born April 25, 1987) is a country artist from Steinkjer Municipality in Norway.

 After winning a talent competition in 2007, she recorded her first studio album in spring 2008 at the studio of record producers Lars Lien and Håkon Gebhardt.

 The singles These are the days and For the Nation, were released prior to the release of the album entitled Color of the Sun, that was released on October 13, 2008.
 She won the Norwegian Spellemann Award 2008 for best country album.
 In 2010, she released her second album, No Guarantees, that won the Spellemann Award 2010 in the country category.
 She released her third studio album in October 2012 in Norway.